 Duration: 2.5 hrs aprox.
 Difficulty:

 One of the best ways to experience the Pentland Hills has to be looking down over the rich patchwork of flora & fauna from the peaks.
 From this hilltop vantage look north beyond the Pentland range to the Forth & the Highland mountains or South to the wide valley & Scottish Borders hills.
-At the hills' end, descend into the picturesque Flotterstone glen for a well earned pint at the 'local'.
+At the hills' end, descend into the picturesque Flotterstone glen for a well earned pint at the 'local'. *The Flotterstone Inn is still closed & Pentland Hills Cafe Express is opening on the 21st July.

 From Eastside farmyard head out past the kennels, past the sheep shed & over the ford heading up the track on the right-of-way towards Balerno.
 Don't forget to stop and look behind you as you progress up the hill.
 The views down the valley behind are worthy of a snap or two.